sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 First, we can see at *(1)* that we used `operator bool()` and if the returned value is the expected, then it evaluates to `true`, otherwise to `false`.
 If `operator bool() == false`, then `error()` should return a valid unexpected value.

-At line *(2)* we see that if we don't want to query the error, but we want to use default value if there is no expected value available, then we can simplt call `value_or(<default value>)`.
+At line *(2)* we see that if we don't want to query the error, but we want to use a default value if there is no expected value available, then we can simply call `value_or(<default value>)`.
 It's worth noting that the default value, the one that we pass with `value_or()`, must be of the same type as `value()` would return.
-On other words, it must be an instance of the expected type.
+In other words, it must be an instance of the expected type.

 At lines *(3)* and *(4)* we see if `has_value()` returns `true` then we can safely use the `operator->()` in order to access a member of the expected value.

 ## How it fits the alternatives?
 When to use exceptions?

-After having seen all that, it's to ask ourselved how this goes with the alternatives?
+After having seen all that, it's to ask ourselves how this goes with the alternatives.
 What way of error handling should we choose?

-In my opinion, this new utility type, `std::expected` is clearly a superior way to all non-exception way of error-handling.
+In my opinion, this new utility type, `std::expected` is clearly a superior way to all non-exception ways of error-handling.

 I never liked having a return type and out parameters.
 Such APIs are not simple enough.
 If there should be multiple expected return values, create a struct, a class whichever fits better your needs.
-If one represents the success of the operation, you might have wanted to go with `optional`, but if you have to deal with multiple error codes, so that the lack of a value is not enough, you might have wanted to go with a variant.
+If one represents the success of the operation, you might have wanted to go with `optional`, but if you have to deal with multiple error codes you might have wanted to go with a variant.

 Now all this - when error codes are involved - should be replaced with the `<expected>` header.

 When it comes to exceptions, the situation is a bit more tricky.

-First of all, there are environments, teams even companies where the usage of exceptions are banned.
+First of all, there are environments, teams even companies where the usage of exceptions is banned.
 That's an easy question then, `<expected>` will serve you well.
 Otherwise, exceptions are not easy to use well.
-They go completely accross the normal flow of control, often logging is either neglected or it's done multiple times.
+They go completely across the normal flow of control, often logging is either neglected or it's done multiple times.
 In my opinion, how exceptions are handled should be documented in a project and they should follow a clear strategy.
 That strategy should strike out the documentation, so both newcomers on the project and code reviewers can easily see it.

-Using exceptions is a decision and `std::expected` does not provide the same funcionality.
+Using exceptions is a decision and `std::expected` does not provide the same functionality.

 On the other hand, it's also worth remembering the idea behind exceptions.
 When should they be used?
 In exceptional cases!
 An error that you expect, is not exceptional.
 It's unexpected but probable.
-Accessing a vector out of bounds, running out of memory and therefor having an allocation issue, accessing a value of an optional when it doesn't contain any are exceptional cases that should not happen.
-I think using exceptions are allowed and meaningful in such situations.
+Accessing a vector out of bounds, running out of memory and therefore having an allocation issue, and accessing a value of an optional when it doesn't contain any are exceptional cases that should not happen.
+I think using exceptions is allowed and meaningful in such situations.

 On the other hand, in situations which are likely to happen in unexceptional circumstances (like a user is passing a value out of the expected range), when you hesitate between using exceptions are error codes in any way, I think going with the `<expected>` header is the right call.

 ## Conclusion

-Writing functions that are supposed to return both a normal return value and a stauts code at the same has been pain for decades.
-You either had to create your custom data structure or besides return values you had to use out parameters too.
+Writing functions that are supposed to return both a normal return value and a status code at the same has been painful for decades.
+You either had to create your custom data structure or besides return values, you had to use our parameters too.
 Later C++17 introduced both `std::optional` and ` std::variant` offering some alternatives, but they were not designed to deal with error handling.

 C++23 will bring as `std::exceptional` that is a standardized data structure with a `std::optional`-like API aiming to hold an expected value or an error code.
-It's a readable, easy to use solution that will increase the readability of our APIs!
+It's a readable, easy-to-use solution that will increase the readability of our APIs!

 Sounds very promising!

 ## Connect deeper